 2) Whose right is affected

 For instance, as an employee, you do not have a legal right to be promoted to a higher position.
 This is because a promotion is not considered to be a civil liberty.
 However, as a disabled employee, you do have the right to be free from discrimination in being considered for an upcoming promotion.
 If your employer denied you of the promotion for being disabled, it may be a civil rights violation.
-A civil rights violation lawyer in Baltimore MD can evaluate your case and make that determination.
+A civil rights violation lawyer Baltimore, MD knows can evaluate your case and make that determination.

 As another example, every individual has the right to marry.
 However, same-sex marriages are a matter of civil rights.
 If a same-sex or opposite-sex couple is denied a marriage license, for any reason, it is a violation of their civil liberties.
 Whereas, if a same-sex couple is denied a marriage license, it may be considered a civil rights violation.